rossanoventurini/rossanoventurini.github.io/_posts/2023-09-23-binarysearch.md

 - [Find First and Last Position of Element in Sorted Array](https://leetcode.com/problems/find-first-and-last-position-of-element-in-sorted-array/)
 - [Find the minimum in a rotated sorted array](https://leetcode.com/problems/find-minimum-in-rotated-sorted-array/)
 - [Search for a peak in an (unsorted) array](https://leetcode.com/problems/find-peak-element/)

+These notes are for the [*"Competitive Programming and Contests"*](/rossano/competitive/) course at Università di Pisa.